anycode/pgsql_serializable.dart/pgsql_serializable/README.md

 Once you have added the annotations to your code you then need to run the code generator to generate the missing `.g.dart` generated dart files.

-With a Dart package, run `dart run build_runner build` in the package directory.
+Run `dart run build_runner build` in the package directory.

-With a Flutter package, run `flutter pub run build_runner build` in your package directory.

 # Annotation values